STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 ### How did I know to focus on these names?

 Usually, you first discover encoding problems downstream, when you stumble across a garbled string.
 I first imported this file without specifying an encoding and saw problems.
 Then I remembered that the organizers specified an encoding, so I imported again with the correct encoding.
-And I *still* saw problems.
+And I *still* saw problems, just different ones.
 Then I buckled up to write this case study.

 Once I knew I had problems, I went from my anecdata to a more comprehensive search for names likely to be affected.
 I found these non-ASCII strings by looking for the elements of `user$CREATEUSERID` where the declared encoding, reported by `Encoding()`, was not "unknown".
 The exact behaviour of the encoding marks returned by `Encoding()` is very complicated and beyond our scope.
 I suspect that the functions `stringi::stri_enc_mark()` and `stringi::stri_enc_isascii()` would provide a less frustrating foundation for a more formal workflow.